 However, Cinque Terre is a bit of a pain to get to, especially if you’re talking about taking public transportation from major cities like Florence and Milan.

-If you’re planning a day trip to Cinque Terre from one of these cities, it’s absolutely in your best interest to book a tour that will handle transportation and logistics for you, as these cities are so far from Cinque Terre that they are just barely feasible as a day trip: this one from Florence and this one from Milan are both well-reviewed and popular.
+If you’re planning a day trip to Cinque Terre from one of these cities, it’s absolutely in your best interest to book a tour that will handle transportation and logistics for you.

 Sunscreen — Because sunburns are never a good look in vacation photos.